ABS510/amazon-analysis/README.md

 ./main
 ```
 Following output will show on terminal.
 Input your own variables and see different results according to the different inputs!</br>
+Note that all output is stored into a txt file in the results directory and our code assumes all user inputs are strictly legal according to this README and the prompts.
 For example,
 ```
-Enter limit for IDDFS (less than or equal to 4): 2 Enter input file: ../Amazon6061.txt
+Enter limit for IDDFS (less than or equal to 3): 2 Enter input file: ../Amazon6061.txt
 Enter ranking N: 100
 Do you want to execute Tarjan's algorithm? (yes or no): yes